 Sourdough with rye and spelt flour, packed with soaked seeds, lentils, carrot and zucchini.

 Making sourdough takes time, but built into your lifestyle as a weekly routine can be an enjoyable way to enjoy home-baked bread that is lower in gluten thanks to the sourdough fermentation process, and if you choose to replace wheat with the ancient grain spelt (dinkel), it is also lower in FODMaPs.

+First step: Liberate yourself from the need to measure precisely.
+You do not actually need to measure anything.
 To be honest, I do not measure anything to make this sourdough.
 The quantity of flour is determined by the moisture from the vegetables and soaked seeds & lentils.
 Feel free to adjust quantities to suit your tastes.